-Additionally, our raffle ticket calculator below is really helpful:
+Additionally, our raffle ticket calculator is really helpful:

 How to price raffle tickets

-First things first, it’s essential to know how much profit your organization wants the raffle to earn.
+First things first, it’s essential to know how much profit your organization aims to earn through the raffle.
 This value should reflect your fundraiser’s ideal net proceeds minus its costs.

 Raffle Ticket Costs

-Whether you the raffle tickets yourself or have them professionally produced, there’s an associated cost.
-Subequently, those raffle ticket printing costs should be included in your calculation, even you’re simply buying perforated paper and an ink cartridge.
+Whether you print them yourself, have custom raffle tickets professionally produced, or use double roll tickets, there’s an associated cost.
+Subsequently, those raffle ticket printing costs should be included in your calculation, even you’re simply buying perforated paper and an ink cartridge.
 Remember, the look and feel of your raffle tickets affect perceived value.

 Raffle Prize Costs